devfaizan/playwright-scrape-screenshots/README.md

-# Cool playwright screenshots and scrapeing
+# Cool playwright screenshots and scraping

 ## Tests
 in test-example > example-spec.js we goto a webpage and expects that webpage to have heading with specified text to be visiable